 Some things are learned the hard way.

-Which is how I learned list-building for direct outreach prospecting.
+Which is how I learned direct outreach phone prospecting.

 Had been told by many to buy a list and get busy making calls.